Brennvo/personal-website/src/posts/binary-numbers.md

   src="../../assets/images/light/posts/binary-numbers/starfish/starfish.svg"
 />

-If a starfish asked us to add "1 + 🟢", we wouldn't know which quantity the second operand is referring to, which means we couldn't give it an answer.
-Even more confusing would be if the starfish asked us to add "🔵 + 🟣".
-In order to do any of these additions, we'd need the colored circles translated to human equivalent numbers, i.e., 10, 11, and 12 respectively (notice how each consists of two digits).
+If a starfish asked us to add "1 + <span class="text--inverted-bg">💲</span>", we wouldn't know which quantity the second operand (i.e. <span class="text--inverted-bg">💲</span>) is referring to, which means we couldn't respond with an answer.
+Even more confusing would be if the starfish asked us to add "<span class="text--inverted-bg">💲</span> + <span class="text--inverted-bg">➰</span>".
+In order to do either of these additions, we'd need the symbols translated to human equivalent digits, i.e., 10 and 11 (notice how each consists of two digits.)
 Now, we can emphasize with the snowman when we asked it to add 1 to 99.

 ### Counting with penguin anatomy